Publishing Agreements Explained: Representations, Warranties & Indemnification

 Prevent unlimited liability risk

-Many indemnification clauses put the full financial risk of third-party claims on the developer.
-In extreme cases, this can lead to unlimited liability, which is dangerous for small studios.
-A single lawsuit could be financially devastating.
+Many indemnification clauses place the full financial burden of third-party claims on the developer.
+In extreme cases, this can lead to unlimited liability, which can be devastating for small or independent studios.

 Stuck on legal fine print?